LPSim/backend/docs/CONTRIBUTING.md

 _lpsim_ is written in [Python](https://www.python.org/), requires Python>=3.10 to run, so please make sure you have Python>=3.10 installed.

-To confirm your Python version, simply run `python --version` or `python3 --verion` in terminal ("Terminal" app on macOS or "Windows Terminal" on Windows).
+To confirm your Python version, simply run `python --version` or `python3 --version` in terminal ("Terminal" app on macOS or "Windows Terminal" on Windows).

 To develop _lpsim_, you'll need to install [git](https://git-scm.com/) for version control, and run: